2015 Paris Terror Attacks Fast Facts

 Identity unknown:

--- One of three bombers who detonated themselves at the Stade de France.
+-- Deceased.
+One of three bombers who detonated themselves at the Stade de France.

--- One of three bombers who detonated themselves at the Stade de France.
+-- Deceased.
+One of three bombers who detonated themselves at the Stade de France.